anakwon/zehner-devtest/README.md

 - complete the desktop layout
 - build navigation drop down menu
 - update mobile version using media queries
+- would definitely fix the horizontal scrolling!
-- + many more features!
+- and plus many more features!

 ![screen shot of the web](images/4moms-screenshot.png)